StoneStepsInc/fit/README.md

     checksums for all files that have been processed when Ctrl-C was pressed.

+  * `-u`

+    This option instructs `fit` to continue last scan instead of creating a new one.
+A typical use of this option will be to continue an interrupted scan or process multiple directories separately.

+    When this option is used, all other options must be exactly the same as was in the original scan, including their order.

   * `-i 10`

     Sets the time interval in seconds to report scanning progress.